What is Apothem?

 Understanding the Apothem Concept

 The apothem is a fundamental measurement in regular polygons.
 Think of it as the "inner radius" - it's the distance from the center of the polygon to the middle of any side.
 This measurement is crucial because it helps connect different polygon properties together.
+For irregular shapes, you might find our irregular polygon area calculator helpful for understanding how regular and irregular polygons differ.

 Key Definition: In a regular polygon, the apothem is always perpendicular to the side it meets, creating right triangles that simplify calculations.